← Back to ResourcesBreed Guides

 Why such high DCM rate?

-Genetic predisposition + breed bottleneck (1890s German founding population).
-DCM-1 (PDK4) + DCM-2 (TTN) genetic markers.
-Even genetic-clear Dobermans develop DCM. ~50–60% lifetime, most-affected breed of any dog.
-Plan accordingly — THE breed-defining health concern.
+Genetic predisposition plus breed bottleneck (1890s German founding population).
+DCM-1 (PDK4) and DCM-2 (TTN) are the two best-known genetic markers, and even genetic-clear Dobermans can still develop DCM.
+The breed is consistently reported as the most-affected of any dog.
+Plan accordingly.
+This is the breed-defining health concern.

 Annual screening protocol?